robbiejones96/robbiejones96.github.io/courses.md

 This was my first computer science course at Stanford!
 The content wasn't much different from what I learned in high school, save for an introduction to pointers and dynamic memory in C++.
-Our final assignment was creating an Excel spreadsheet-like program that could catch cyclic references in cell formulas.
+Our final assignment had us create an Excel spreadsheet-like program that could catch cyclic references in cell formulas.
 ##### <a name="cs107"></a> [CS 107][cs107-url] - Computer Organization and Systems